The Microcycle® platform: a unique approach to unlocking intracellular targets

 A powerful platform

-Addressing targets in their native environment of a human cell has multiple advantages; for example, the target is presented in all of its dynamic and disease-relevant forms and libraries can be screened on the basis of their biological function.
+Addressing targets in their native environment of a human cell has multiple advantages; for example, the target is presented in all of its dynamic and disease-relevant forms and libraries can be screened and enriched on the basis of their biological function.

 An evolving platform